Yes, that is a color photograph taken at Ebbets Field.

-Instead, I have to pause and bring you the sad news of the passing of a great center fielder who was not a Yankee.
+Instead, I have to pause and bring you the sad news of the passing of a great New York center fielder who was not a Yankee.

 Duke Snider was straight outta Compton.
 No, I'm not kidding: Compton High School, Class of 1943.
 Baseball, football quarterback, basketball.
-Probably the best athlete the school ever produced -- I looked it up, Venus and Serena Williams may have lived in Compton, but were home-schooled and did not attend Compton High.
+He is probably the best athlete the school has ever produced -- I looked it up, Venus and Serena Williams may have lived in Compton, but were home-schooled, and did not attend Compton High.
 And even if they had, as far as I know they've only played one sport, though they've been playing it as well as anybody, male or female, the last 15 years.

 After spending 1945 in the U.S. Army at the end of World War II, the Duke moved up, and debuted in the major leagues on April 17, 1947 -- 2 days after Robinson did and, in so doing, changed the world.
 He didn't play in the 1947 World Series, but by 1949 he was the Dodgers' starting center fielder.

-That 1949 season was the first full major league season for Duke and catcher Roy Campanella, the first major league season for pitcher Don Newcombe, the second with the Dodgers for third baseman Billy Cox and pitcher Preacher Roe, the second full for first baseman Gil Hodges, the third for second baseman Robinson, and the third full for right fielder Carl Furillo.
+That 1949 season was the 1st full major league season for Duke and catcher Roy Campanella, the 1st major league season for pitcher Don Newcombe, the 2nd with the Dodgers for 3rd baseman Billy Cox and pitcher Preacher Roe, the 2nd full for 1st baseman Gil Hodges, the 3rd for 2nd baseman Robinson, and the 3rd full for right fielder Carl Furillo.